marcz2007/MoodMagicTherapy/README.md

 # Code Structure

 To create the database of pre-tone-analysed songs, ‘SQL’, IBM’s ‘Watson Tone Analyser’ and Google’s, ‘NoSQL’ database, ‘Firebase’, was used.
-To create the userto- app conversational experience, ‘Google Assistant’ entwined with ‘Dialogflow’ (formerly, ‘API.ai’), was utilised.
+To create the user-to-app conversational experience, ‘Google Assistant’ entwined with ‘Dialogflow’ (formerly, ‘API.ai’), was utilised.
 Finally, to allow for audio analysis and the playing of music via the application, ‘Spotify’s’ API service was used.
 These were all connected together via a single ‘Webhook’ – code that acts as an API endpoint, which in this project, communicates first